 b) Write equations of motion (one for m1 and one for m2) for the system.

 Consider the system shown.
 Two masses (m1 and m2) are connected to a fixed reference by beams of length L, moment of inertia, I, with Young's modulus, E. The masses are suspended vertically (gravity acts downwards).
 A force fa, is applied to one of the masses as shown.
 Note that x1 and x2 are in the same direction.

-a) Draw free body diagrams if the beams are undeflected at the equilibrium position (i.e.,at the position without gravity acting).
+a) Draw free body diagrams if the beams are undeflected at the zero position (i.e.,at the position without gravity acting).

 b) Write equations of motion.